osm2pgsql-dev/osm2pgsql-website/_manual/A-preparing-input-data.md

 diffs from planet.osm.org to update your database.
 But, because those extracts contain data for the whole planet, your database will keep accumulating more and more data outside the area of your extract that you don't really need.

+Be aware that you usually can not use OSM change files directly with osm2pgsql.
+The replication diffs contain *all* changes, including, occasionally, duplicate changes to the same object, if it was changed more than once in the period covered by the change file.
+You need to "simplify" the change files before use, for instance with the `osmium merge-changes --simplify` command.
+If you use `osm2pgsql-replication` or `pyosmium_get_changes.py` this will be taken care of automatically.
+{:.note}

 ### Preparing OSM Data for Use by Osm2pgsql